percona/psmdb-docs/source/ngram-full-text-search.rst

    mongo > db.collection.createIndex({name:"text"}, {default_language: "ngram"})

-The |ngram| search engine uses the following token delimiter characters that are not used do not count as word characters in human languages:
+The |ngram| search engine uses the following token delimiter characters that do not count as word characters in human languages:

 - Horizontal tab
 - Vertical tab